Friday, September 18, 2020

 The Fair Finance Guide Germany examined the investments of 6 insurance companies - active in Germany - in 59 companies along the meat and soy supply chains.
 From slaughterhouses in Brazil, to the production and sale of soy for animal feed, to international dairies and retail chains, investments have been identified in 21 of these companies.

-The Alliance group held stocks and bonds from companies in the meat and soy supply chain to the tune of 522 million euros.
+The Allianz group held stocks and bonds from companies in the meat and soy supply chain to the tune of 522 million euros.
 The subsidiary Pimco in the USA has the largest share of this with investments in the food company Danone.
 Allianz Global Investors GmbH is also invested in Danone, but also in Archer Daniels Midland and Bunge, two of the most important exporters of soy from Brazil.

 Axa a French insurance company, and its subsidiaries invested a total of 110 million euros.
 A large proportion of Axa's investments also go to the food company Danone and the soy exporter Archer Daniels Midland.